Business Registration Information

 A: A different ordinance entirely applies to solicitors and solicitation activities conducted within the city limits.
 Door-to-door sales, sidewalk sales, and other temporary solicitations require a license, criminal background check, and fee of $50.
 See Chapter 112 of the Page City Ordinance for further details.

 Q: Do I have to register if I am an employee of another business?

 A: No. The business registration ordinance is intended to gather information about the primary business.
 In short, health care providers at the hospital, teachers at the school, and barbers/beauticians at a barbershop/salon, are not intended to register.
 If in doubt, contact the City Clerk’s Office.

 Q: Does the business registration apply if I work out of my home?

-A: It may apply.
-Some gainful business activities, e.g. accounting, law, catering, handyman, and the arts, are activities that may be physically conducted anywhere and, nevertheless, require registration.
+A: Yes.
+Some gainful business activities, e.g. accounting, law, catering, handyman, online sales, and the arts, are activities that may be physically conducted anywhere and, nevertheless, require registration.

 Q: If I sell my business, may I transfer the registration to the new owner?

 A: No. The registration may not be transferred or assigned.